In-depth: How a Facebook post broke the decades-long communal peace of a West Bengal town

 Maulana Yasin Mondal, the imam of the village’s Milan Masjid, is also fearful about the future.
 “Muslim der bara bari hoe chhe,” he admits.
 Muslims crossed a line.
 “We never had any thing like this before.
 Now Hindus will say Muslims attacked us.”

 In Basirhat town, Muslim shopkeepers whose establishments had been attacked are not keen on pursuing legal cases.
-Mirroring the Hindu apprehension in Magurkhali, Muslims in Basirhat town are wary, given that the town is largely Hindu and has many elite.
+Mirroring the Hindu apprehension in Magurkhali, Muslims in Basirhat town are wary, given that the town is largely Hindu and has a Hindu elite.

-Cause of concern
+Cause for concern

-The unrest in Basirhat caps a string of low intensity communal riots in West Bengal over close to a decade.
+The unrest in Basirhat caps a string of low intensity communal riots in West Bengal over almost a decade.
 This includes the 2010 Deganga riots, 2013 Canning riots and clashes in Dhulagarh and Kaliachak last year.
 Unlike in many parts of North and West India, West Bengal does not have an institutionalised riot system (a theory that suggests that large-scale riots are not spontaneous but are engineered, typically for political gains).
-Moreover, the Trinamool – with a vote bank split down the middle between Hindi and Muslims – does not benefit from communal violence.
+Moreover, the Trinamool – with a vote bank split down the middle between Hindus and Muslims – does not benefit from communal violence.

-This means that while riots have arisen, they have rarely snowballed into prolonged period of widespread disorder, like in Gujarat in 2002.
+This means that while riots have arisen, they have rarely snowballed into prolonged periods of widespread disorder, like in Gujarat in 2002.
 That, of course, does not mean it cannot happen.
 Till the 1960s, West Bengal was highly volatile communally.
 There is no theoretical reason that those days cannot return.